1 in 10 of your team members thought about quitting today, due to burnout.

 Grow Your In-House Experts

-You can use the research report to identify who to train as Facilitators.
+You can use the research report to identify who to train as Practitioners.
 And at the end of this 3-month certification training, you'll have in-house experts to support others, 1:1.

 Implement Your Strategy